-Today Show's Matt Lauer Fired From NBC News After Sexual Misconduct Allegations
+Matt Lauer Fired From Today After Sexual Misconduct Claim

 “How do you reconcile your love for someone with the revelation that they’ve behaved badly?”

-Lauer, who first appeared on Today in 1992 and took over as co-anchor in 1997, has been a fixture on TV – anchoring what was for many years the most popular morning show in America with a mix of levity when needed – he often dressed in drag for the show’s annual Halloween broadcast – and serious news acumen.
-He interviewed presidents and all of the biggest celebrities and newsmakers of the day.
+Lauer, who first began filling in on Today in 1992 and took over as co-anchor in 1997, has been a fixture on TV, anchoring what was for many years the most popular morning show in America with a mix of levity when needed — he often dressed in drag for the show’s annual Halloween broadcast — and serious news acumen.
+He interviewed presidents and the biggest celebrities and newsmakers of the day.

-He is the latest media figure to be accused of sexual misconduct in a wave of revelations that have been made sublic since the Harvey Weinstein scandal broke last month.
+He is the latest major public figure to be accused of sexual misconduct in a wave of revelations that have been made public since the Harvey Weinstein scandal broke last month.